yongshuai1013/cmake-custom/README.md

-# CMake for musl
+# CMake Zig
-Building CMake and Ninja for musl libc.
+Building CMake and Ninja using Zig’s LLVM backend.